fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 in the correlated random effects (CRE) model are not significant.

-Concerning the time-invariant predictors, that we were able to estimate thanks to the CRE model, the significant predictors are *Economy* and some *Region*-specific factors.
-It seems that economically developed countries tend to have longer life expectancy than developing countries even after adjusting for other covariates.
+Concerning the time-invariant predictors, that we were able to estimate thanks to the CRE model, the significant predictors are **Economy** and some **Region**-specific factors.
+It seems that economically developed countries tend to have higher life expectancy than developing countries even after adjusting for other covariates.
 We can investigate this more formally post hoc using *lsmeans* (lsmeans computes estimated marginal means for a given factor, see